-Tracking for the Summer Reading program begins in...
+Tracking for the Summer Reading program ends in...

-To keep things simple, you can begin tracking your reading on the first day of Winter — Tuesday, December 21st.
+To keep things simple, you can begin tracking your reading on the first day of Summer — Tuesday, June 21st.

-Tracker bookmarks or postcards to submit your hours in-person along with the Google Form to submit hours online will be made available on December 21st.
+Postcards to submit your hours in-person along with the Google Form to submit hours online are available now.

 Yes!
 We feel time spent reading is worth being rewarded for adults too.
 Each hour of reading tracked will become one entry into the drawing for the prize of your choice.